 Understanding different markets is helping one company expand overseas

 For innovative company Ieso Digital Health, building a team with an understanding of different healthcare marketplaces has been a key building block to success.
-The Cambridgeshire company was launched in 2011.
+The company was launched in 2011.
 It delivers cognitive behavioural therapy (CBT) to patients through a ground-breaking online method.
 Its Director Dr Andy Richards explains: “There’s a well-known inhibition when a patient sees a therapist face-to-face.
 Freud recognised this.
-It takes several sessions to build trust and an honest dialogue.
+It takes several sessions to build trust and honest dialogue.
 We deliver therapy online using a written method which helps our qualified therapists to develop trust with patients much more quickly than if they were physically seeing a therapist.
-Our system is highly secure and a written record of all sessions is kept – something which is useful to therapists and patients and allows improved protocols to be developed.
-Patients can access treatment via our online method more quickly than physically seeing a therapist, and out treatment has proved highly effective in many cases.
-We took the decision in the UK to work within the NHS, rather than privately, so our patients are referred to us by NHS trusts.
+Our system is highly secure and a writtenrecord of all sessions is kept – something which is useful to therapists and patients and allows improved protocols to be developed.
+Patients can access treatment via our online method more quickly than physically seeing a therapist, and our treatment has proved highly effective in many cases.

 However, there is a growing market need for this approach overseas, and this is where the right leadership team has become an important element in Ieso Digital Health’s growth.
 Alongside skills in the commercial and technical fields, the company’s team has needed market-specific knowledge.
-Dr Richards says: “If you take the United States, the ‘behavioural health’ market is very underserved, but healthcare is delivered in a very different way than within the NHS including Medicaid and the private healthcare segments.
+Dr Richards says: “If you take the United States, the ‘behavioural health’ market is very underserved.
 So, we have needed senior people with experience and skills in those markets, we have ‘aimed high’.
 An additional key factor for us is regulation.
 It can be a complex area.
-In the USA, regulation varies from state to state, and in Europe from country to country.
-We need people with a deep understanding of what’s needed to operate in these markets.
+In the US, regulation varies from state to state, and in Europe from country to country.
+We need people with a deep understanding of what’s needed to operate in all of these markets.
 Without the right people in place, companies will make a lot of mistakes.”